 First Home, according to government details that are now in the press, will help local people buy their first home.
 The First Home scheme will be targeted at key workers.
 As the scheme suggests it will be aimed at local first time buyers.

-First Home scheme offering 30% discounts for local buyers
+First Home scheme offering at least 30% discounts for local buyers

 It is early days yet to say what the criteria is for such a home.
 However it looks like there could be a 30% discount for such properties.
 We don’t yet know if it will just be for new build homes or whether it will be extended to all homes.
 If it is the latter there will need to be detailed ironed out to say how a property for sale can be classed as being available via the First Home scheme.